-Successful bonus landing will add 1 points to the scoring value of given turnpoint.
-Successful bonus takeoff will add 1 points to the scoring value of given turnpoint.
+Successful bonus landing will add 1 point to the overall scoring value.

+Successful bonus takeoff will add 1 point to the overall scoring value.

-Approximately 10 % of points will be available for the precision tasks.
-Precision tasks may include various precision landings, paraball task, pylon tasks etc. Precision tasks and points for precision tasks will be briefed.
+Approximately 10 % of points will be available for the pure precision tasks.

+Precision tasks may include various precision landings, paraball task, pylon tasks etc.

+Precision tasks and points for precision tasks will be briefed.

-Besides precision tasks only tasks proved by evidence of a FR logger tracks will be valid for scoring.
+Besides certain precision tasks only tasks proved by evidence of a FR logger tracks will be valid for scoring.